Software Defined Internet Exchange

 Route Server

 A route server provides an alternative to full eBGP peering between participating AS members, enabling network traffic engineering.
 It’s a control plane device and does not participate in data plane forwarding.
 There are currently around 300 IXPs worldwide.
-IXPs are good locations to deploy SDN of their simple architecture with flat networks.
+Because of their simple architecture and flat networks, IXPs are good locations to deploy SDN.

 There is no routing for forwarding, so there is a huge need for innovation.
 They usually consist of small teams, making innovation easy to introduce.
 Fear is one of the primary emotions that prohibit innovation, and one thing that creates fear is Loss of Service.